FOL-005 for stimulation of hair growth

 Our continued work on FOL-005 will include further phase II and phase III trials, in order to confirm the hair stimulation effect, as well as studying possible dosages and topical administration of the drug.

 In parallel to our clinical development of FOL-005 we also investigate the mechanism of action.
 This will enhance our design of the pre-clinical models that we use to understand hair growth.
 With the ultimate goal being to develop substances for both stimulation and inhibition of hair growth.

-FOL-014 for treatment of diabetes
+New peptide class for treatment of diabetes

 Our new peptide class stimulates insulin release and has the potential to be a valuable complement in the treatment of diabetes.
 During the past year, we have carried out a variety of preclinical studies that have shown that Follicum’s peptides have insulin-releasing effects that are comparable to, or even better than, existing diabetes treatments.
 Moreover, insulin release is potentiated with increasing glucose concentration in in vitro studies.
 The potential of the peptides has also been confirmed in glucose tolerance tests where they have a glucose lowering effect in experimental animals.
 The market for diabetes-related drugs is huge and very competitive.
 Therefore, we are focusing on identifying factors that can differentiate us from competitors and thereby lead to an early partnership engagement.

 During the spring, we strengthened our diabetes patent and submitted an updated application to the patent authorities at the beginning of May.
 The preclinical work is carried out in cooperation with Follicum’s research network at Lund University.

 The preclinical results demonstrate the ability of peptides to delay the onset of Type 1 diabetes in an animal model.
 The results further clarify that the peptide specifically distributes to the pancreas, which is beneficial for an insulin regulating drug because the pancreas is the body’s center for insulin production.